OrdinaryMagician/stinger_m/GunLore.md

 Since the charge rod rapidly extends on shoot, both fire modes additionally deal considerable melee damage to anything that's too close.

+Its energy supply regenerates much quicker than the Dispersion Pistol, thanks to superior Skaarj engineering.

 ## Razorclaw

 A rudimentary close combat weapon handcrafted by a fellow survivor of the